-This theory of five competitive forces analysis was given by Michael Porter, and is also often called as Porter’s Five Forces.
+This theory of five forces of competitive analysis was given by Michael Porter and is also often called Porter’s Five Forces.
 This theory proves to be a powerful tool to understand the competitiveness of the business environment.
 With it, you can identify the potential profitability of your strategies.

 This is important for the growth of your business because when you understand the factors that might affect the profitability, you are then free to make changes in your business strategy, adjust it accordingly without any effect on your profitability.

 Let us look at Porter’s Five Forces Competitive analysis, how they can have an impact on your long-term profitability, and identify the strengths and weaknesses of your business.

 In this analysis, Porter recognized that all the organizations are most likely to keep a watch on the rival organizations.
 But he encouraged the leaders to look beyond their competitors and look at the factors that could impact the business environment.